Jamal Mahjoub: Published work

 The Carrier (1998) is split between the early 17th century and present-day Denmark, where an archaeological find reveals a link to a visitor from the Arab world in medieval times.
 The novel's astronomical theme touches on the discovery of Heliocentricity and the work of Danish astronomer Tycho Brahe.
 Travelling with Djinns (2003) tells the story of Yasin, a man with a similar background to the author, who absconds with his young son Leo and travels through Europe in a Peugeot 504.
 In The Drift Latitudes (2006), Rachel, following the death of her son, becomes aware of the existence of a half-sister, Jade; the product of a relationship her father had late in life.
 The novel depicts life around a jazz club in Liverpool frequented by African sailors in the 1960s.
 Nubian Indigo (2006) addresses the author's Nubian heritage on his father's side.
 The novel uses a mixture of fable and multiple characters to describe events around the evacuation of Nubian villages as a consequence of the raising of the Aswan High Dam.
 The novel was first published in French in 2006.

+His non-fiction writing includes the travel memoir A Line in the River: Khartoum, City of Memory (2018), which was longlisted for the Ondaatje Prize.

+He has published a range of non-fiction, including: The New York Times; Granta; Guernica magazine; Selmeyyah; Life Under Lockdown (Gaza); The Halflife of a Revolution.
+He has also contributed to the Palestine Festival of Literature (PalFest) anthology This is not a Border (Bloomsbury, 2017) and The Best American Essays (Harper Collins 2008).

+A brother-in-law of the novelist Leila Aboulela, he wrote in 2022 of his difficult relationship with his siblings.

 Critical reception and awards

 Mahjoub's work has been broadly acclaimed and translated into several European languages.
-In 1993, "The Cartographer’s Angel" won a one-off short story prize organised by The Guardian newspaper in conjunction with the publisher Heinemann Books, judged by Adewale Maja-Pearce, Margaret Busby and Ian Mayes.
-In the 2000s, his work received much attention in Europe: In 2001 in Italy, Mahjoub was a finalist for the La cultura del mare prize started by Alberto Moravia.
-In 2004 in France, The Carrier (French: Le Télescope de Rachid) won the Prix de L’Astrolabe, an award given annually at the Etonnants Voyageurs festival in St Malo.
-In 2005, "The Obituary Tango" was shortlisted for the Caine Prize, and in 2006, a short story, "Carrer Princesa", won the NH Hotels Mario Vargas Llosa prize for short stories.
+In 1993, "The Cartographer's Angel" by Mahjoub won a one-off short story prize organised by The Guardian newspaper in conjunction with the publisher Heinemann Books, judged by Adewale Maja-Pearce, Margaret Busby and Ian Mayes.

+In the 2000s, work by Mahjoub received much attention in Europe.
+In 2001, in Italy, he was a finalist for the La cultura del mare prize started by Alberto Moravia.
+In 2004, in France, The Carrier (French: Le Télescope de Rachid) won the Prix de L’Astrolabe, an award given annually at the Etonnants Voyageurs festival in St Malo.
+In 2005, Mahjoub's "The Obituary Tango" was shortlisted for the Caine Prize for African Writing, and in 2006, a short story, "Carrer Princesa", won the NH Hotels Mario Vargas Llosa prize for short stories.